 Users of iOS devices can go to the App Store to download the Calibre Companion.
 Search for the app, and once it appears on the results, click on “Get.”

 When you have the app installed on your phone, you can remove the default reader app and select the one you like.
 Just tap the three-dot button, select Settings / Other / and choose “Clear default reader apps”.
-CC will ask you which app you want to use, or you can choose “Open book with…” to see the list of available reader apps.
+Select “Open book with…” to see a list of reader applications, or let CC ask you which one you’d want to use.

 Importing E-book and Annotations